radical-cybertools/pilot-quantum/README.md

 Requirements:

 	* SLURM/PBS/Torque cluster
-	* Setup password-less documentation
+	* Setup password-less documentation, e.g.,  using sshproxy on Perlmutter.

-Anaconda is the preferred distribution
+Anaconda or Miniconda is the preferred distribution

 ## Installation